AiNedMemory/AiNedMemory/Website/docs/image.md

 ![pynq](/img/pynq-z2.png)

-The SD-card image provided containing a Linux install based on the image provided by AMD for this board via the [pynq.io](http://www.pynq.io/boards.html) website.
+The SD-card image provided in this project containing a Linux install based on the image provided by AMD for this board via the [pynq.io](http://www.pynq.io/boards.html) website.
 This is based on [Ubuntu 22.04](https://ubuntu.com/download/desktop).
+If using a different image, most of the instructions should apply.

 ## Zynq system